What are the best short term investments?

 With that said, short-term bond funds happen to make excellent, safe short term investments.
 Bond funds have way less volatility than funds built with stocks, which means you don’t have to worry as much about being at a loss in the near term.

-I prefer eToro for short-term bond funds due to its simple user interface and low commissions.
+First, you can buy bond fund ETFs, which are available on the stock market.
+If that option appeals to you, I suggest eToro for short-term bond funds due to its simple user interface and low commissions.

 eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.